bhanushuklaa/Project-Management-System/README.md

-# BharatIntern
+# Project Managament System (PHP)
-These project is based on a Internship from BharatIntern.
+These is a Task which was given by a Bharat Intern for the Full Stack Developer.
-<h3>These project named - Task Monitor</h3>
+<h3>The project name is - Task Monitor</h3>
-<h4>It is based on Project Management System</h4>
+<h4>It includes different allocation of task, projects to users from the other users.</h4>